nktoan/Causal-Inference-via-Style-Transfer-for-OOD-Generalisation/imcls/README.md

 ## Citation

-If you use the codes or datasets in this repository, please cite our paper.
+If you employ the codes or datasets provided in this repository or utilize our proposed method as comparison baselines in your experiments, please cite our paper.
+Again, thank you for your interest!

 ```
 @inproceedings{nguyen2023causal,
   title={Causal Inference via Style Transfer for Out-of-distribution Generalisation},